Turn regulatory constraints into a strength for your business

 On the other hand, highlighting the regulatory constraints is a strong and powerful advantage, a guarantee of quality and unwavering confidence in your brand and your products.
 In short, pushing the regulatory constraints of your products also acts as anelement of reassurance for your current customers and especially those who do not know you yet.

-The PIM as a growth lever
+PIM as a growth driver

 The regulatory aspect, as well as all product-related information, is sometimes difficult to manage as an e-tailer.
 The brands concerned need to have the same level of information and that it is homogeneous and standardized on any sales channel.
 Moreover, this information is legal and therefore mandatory, hence the additional importance of having real and easy access to the same information from anywhere.